NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 # Loading Custom Gems

 Developers commonly need to be able to override the version of a gem embedded in the OpenStudio CLI with one that they are working on.
 Additionally, measure writers may wish to use gems that are not distributed with the OpenStudio CLI.
 Neither of these use cases are an issue when using system ruby as the OpenStudio ruby bindings (i.e. `openstudio.rb`) do not have embedded gems, bundler can be used to specify gem versions in this case.
 When using the CLI there are two ways to override an embedded gem or provide access to another gem.
 The first is to use the `--include` switch to add the directory containing the primary gem file (e.g. the directory containing `openstudio-standards.rb`) to the ruby load path.
 The second is to install the gem to your system location, then use the `--gem_path` switch to include this location (e.g. `C:\ruby-2.2.4-x64-mingw32\lib\ruby\gems\2.2.0\`).
 Note that the gem path directory should have `specifications`, `gems`, and other subdirectories in it.
-Also, note that when using this second approach, a system gem will only override the embedded gem if the version is equal or greater to the embedded gem.
+Also, note that when using this second approach, a system gem will only override the embedded gem if the version is equal or greater to the embedded gem and the major version is the same.
 It can be useful to use the `--verbose` and `-e` switches to print some information that can verify the correct version of the gem is being loaded:

 ```
 openstudio --verbose -I \openstudio-standards\openstudio-standards\lib\ -e "require 'openstudio-standards'" -e "puts OpenstudioStandards::VERSION"